igorii/GeneticSonata/README.md

 First, as a means of introducing and removing `HOLD`s from an individual, `invert-rhythm` will loop over the entire individual and flip a note to a HOLD or a HOLD to a random note with a chance of 20% per element.

 To aid in the creation of intervallic movement two mutations appearing in GenJam are used.
-The first replaces a random substring from an individual with a ascending version.
+The first replaces a random substring from an individual with an ascending version.
 The second, similarity, replaces a substring with a descending version.

 Two similar choose a random substring from an individual in the same way as the sorting mutation.
 However, each element in the substring is either incremented a random amount, or decremented a random amount, depending on the mutation operation.